 In addition to attending church services, Thanksgiving dinner has remained a central part of the celebrations since its early founding in North America.
 A Cherry pie is a pie baked with a cherry filling.
 Traditionally, cherry pie is made with sour cherries rather than sweet cherries.
 Morello cherries are among the most common cherries used, but other varieties, such as the black cherry, may also be used.
 Cherry pie is associated with Europe and North America and is mentioned in the lyrics of American folk songs such as Billy Boy and another song by Warrant.
 Due to the cherry harvest in midsummer coinciding with Canada Day on July 1 and Independence Day on July 4, cherry pie is often served on these holidays.
 It is also associated with the celebration of Washington's Birthday because of the legend of young Washington's honesty regarding the felling of a cherry tree.
 Cherry pie is often eaten with whipped cream or ice cream.
 A typical preparation tradition in the United States is to decorate the crust with ornate pastry patterns.

 Are you hosting this year's Thanksgiving feast for your loved ones?
 This much-awaited and arguably the most essential dinner of the year brings a long to-do list.
 Between perfecting your turkey roast recipe, planning and preparing the sides, and stuffing, you can not forget baking your family's favorite cherry pie.

-This easy homemade classic cherry pie is a favorite in our family!
-The filling is easy to make, and you can use either sweet or sour cherries.
-Here the instructions on how to make it perfect.`
+This simple homemade cherry pie is a favorite in our family!
+The filling is effortless to make, and you can use either sweet or sour cherries.
+Here are the instructions on how to make it perfect.`

-- Your favorite pie crust or pie dough recipe for 2 crust pie
+- Pie dough or crust recipe for 2 crust pie

-- 5 cups stemmed and pitted fresh dark sweet or sour cherries (that's about 2 pounds whole unpitted cherries)
+- 5 cups pitted and stemmed dark fresh sweet or sour cherries (that's about 2 pounds of whole unpitted cherries)